 In the US, we historically have somewhat of a hybrid approach, however.
 This is, of course, related to the size of the market.
 In some regions, we have branches that deliver directly, while in others, we work with EcoXpert partners.

 There is a different route to market.
 Do you also see other dynamics that might differ per region/country?
-Are some more active in healthcare construction than others?
+Are some more active in the healthcare construction market segment than others?
 Are some countries more about refurbishment than others?

 Yves Renaud: We’ve seen a significant boost in healthcare construction in countries like Turkey and the Middle East in general in recent years, primarily to cover the local needs.